 In fact, our research found that companies with strong growth are 2X more likely to align marketing KPIs directly to their contribution to the business, underscoring the need for all marketing teams to operate in lock-step with company objectives.

-This week, we announced a strategic marketing planning tool to help marketing teams do a better job defining objectives from the top down, communicate and track them across the entire organization.
+Our strategic marketing planning tool helps marketing teams do a better job defining objectives from the top down, communicate and track them across the entire organization.
 PowerPoint just doesn’t cut it in an age of marketing technology and accountability.

 As part of this announcement, we collected the advice of seven B2B marketing industry experts related to strategic planning.
 Here’s what we heard: